ifeanyiumeh/redspace/README.md

 You will need to reinstall the node modules
-Then run yarn to oinstall dependncies then Yarn start
+Then run yarn to install dependncies then Yarn start